livz/livz.github.io/_posts/2016-02-23-binary-master-lieutenant-2.md

 }
 ```

 First let's understand what is the purpose of this program and how it works.
-In this case it is pretty straight forward:
+In this case it's pretty straight forward:
 * Its first parameter represents a number of lines to be read from the filename specified in the second command line parameter.
 * A first sanity check is implemented at **[1]**: if the length is greater than 255 bytes, the program will terminate.
-* A second check at **[2]** after the _open_ call probably intends to termiante the program if file cannot be opened successfully.
+* A second check at **[2]** after the _open_ call probably intends to terminate the program if file cannot be opened successfully.
 * Finally,the _read_ call at **[3]** copies maximum _len_ characters into the buffer _buf_, whose size is 256 bytes, thus avoiding the overflow.

 Now let's see if we can break it:
-* Let's notice that the check at **[2]** is actually not effective because, according to its [man page](http://man7.org/linux/man-pages/man2/open.2.html), _open_ will return -1 in case of error.
+* Let's notice that the check at **[2]** is actually not effective because, according to its [man page](http://man7.org/linux/man-pages/man2/open.2.html), _open_ will return -1 in case of error, not 0.
 This means that the program will have unpredictable output for non-existent files.
 * The check at **[1]** poses, however, a more serious risk: as we can see from the definition of the function, _len_ is actually a signed integer.
+But [read](https://linux.die.net/man/3/read) expects instead a **size_t** parameter.
 This means that passing any negative value will successfulyl bypass the check, overflow the buffer and everything beyond, including the return address from function _head_.

 Although one might expect that a GCC compiler error would be generated in situations like this, it is not actually the case.
-Moreover, even eanbling _all warnings_ and _extra warnings_ doesn't produce any new message.
+Moreover, even eanbling _all warnings_ and _extra warnings_ doesn't produce any relevant message.
 These flags are actually misleading, since it is not possible (nor desirable!) to show _ALL_ compilation errors supported by GCC.
 See [here](https://stackoverflow.com/questions/11714827/how-to-turn-on-literally-all-of-gccs-warnings) why.
 That's why I was saying it is slighly more difficult to spot this class of vulnerabilities in practice.

 ```bash
 $ gcc  -m32 -fstack-protector level2.c -o level2